sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 #### 3 User Guide

-Following excerpts from bgp.xml show the new tag usage.
+Following excerpts from bgp.xml show the new XML tag usage for different CLI formats.

 ###### 3.1 Command with switch to a new view (configure-router-bgp-view)
 ```